-This guidance sets out our approach to receiving intelligence from the public, from solicitors and from other people working in the legal sector, which relates to money laundering and related activities.
+This guidance sets out our approach to receiving intelligence from the public, from solicitors and from other people working in the legal sector, which relates to money laundering.

 We will deal with your report sensitively and if information is provided to us on a confidential basis, we will take appropriate steps to protect your identity.
 Information is, however, often provided to us openly.
 Please do inform us when making your report if you wish your report to remain confidential, otherwise we may assume that we can disclose it as part of any regulatory action we take in the matter.